VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

 This plugin provides video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution, frame rate (iOS only).
 Other utilities such as stitching and layering multiple videos may be added in the future.

+For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding.

 ## Installation

 ```bash